absu07/computer-vision-task/README.md

 3. Create a Virtual Environment:
 Create a new virtual environment using Anaconda with Python 3.12.4.

-   conda create --name myenv python=3.12.4
+   `conda create --name myenv python=3.12.4`

+5. Activate the Virtual Environment:
+Activate the newly created environment.

+   `conda activate myenv`

+6. Install Required Dependencies:
+Install all the necessary Python packages listed in requirements.txt.

+   `pip install -r requirements.txt`